cypress-io/cypress-documentation/content/guides/dashboard/users.md

 title: Users
 ---

-A user is anyone who logs in to Cypress Cloud Service.
+A user is anyone who logs in to Cypress Cloud.

 ## Invite users